josep-pujol/learning_dcd-task-list/README.md

     ![Completed Tasks](https://github.com/josep-pujol/learning_dcd-workforce-management/blob/master/wireframes/completed_tasks_mockup.png)

-Additionally some modals/popup windows are used to perform actions like:
+Additionally, some modals/popup windows are used to perform actions like:
 - Edit the Status of a Task
 - Add an Issue or Alert sign on the Task
 - Update any of the fields of the Task

-These actions can be activated by clicking on the menu-dots item on the right hand side of each Task.
+These actions can be activated by clicking on the menu-dots item on the right-hand side of each Task.